na-na-hi/renget/archive/imtookening.md

 # Hitogami Cards

 (Avatars might be cropped for safe posting, so I've provided links to their original art.
-You might need an account for certain links like pixiv or sankaku.)
+You might need an account for certain links like pixiv or sankaku.
+The embed is a catbox link please use your eyes)
 Some general thoughts on each bot below.
 Contact me here, I rarely check and I (probably) don't do requests: tookenboogeyman@protonmail.com

 **Iliara** ~2k tokens (1.2k permanent.)
 Hyper dragonbaba who has decided you're the one.
 You might not get a choice.